Living well with one another.

 Prefects are faculty-selected junior and senior students who have earned a leadership role in the dorm .
 They help maintain the health and harmony of the community by providing support and guidance to their fellow students and by working with the faculty to plan activities and sustain processes that allow Stevenson to run smoothly.

-A typical day in the life of a resident student begins with a room check, followed by breakfast in Reid Dining Hall.
-Classes begin at 8:00 a.m., so there's time for a morning jog, a walk along the beach, surfing, or a quick shower.
+A typical day in the life of a resident student begins with breakfast in Reid Dining Hall.
+Classes begin at 8:30 a.m., so there's time for a morning jog, a walk along the beach, surfing, or a quick shower.

 Students can go to their rooms during free periods and after school to change before sports.

-Monday night dinners require formal attire and are followed by vespers in the chapel once a month.
+Monday night dinners require formal attire and are followed by vespers in the chapel about once a month.
 Study hall begins at 7:30 p.m. and ends at 9:30 p.m.
-After study hall, students can gather in the common rooms, outside for a fire and s'mores, hang out in their room with friends, or continue studying.
+After study hall, students can gather in the common rooms, hang out in their room with friends, or continue studying.
 Lights out depends on grade level.

 Be sure to visit our Student Blogs to hear from boarding students about their experiences.